nus-cs2103-AY2425S2/ip/docs/README.md

   [T][X] Read a book
 ```
 ### Notes
-* Marking an already mark task gives the same output, and keeps the task marked.
+* Marking an already marked task produces the same output, and keeps the task marked.

 ## Unmarking
 Unmarks a task from being complete.